The Coalgebraic Structure of Cell Complexes: Comonadicity

 \begin{lem} The functor $U$ is conservative. \end{lem} \begin{proof} As usual, we prove this for $\strata$ and then extend the result to $\cellcx$.
 Let $(f,p)\from(X,S)\to(Y,T)$ be a strata morphism and assume that $U(f,p)$ is an isomorphism in $\toparr$.
 We consider the inverse of $U(f,p)$ in $\toparr$, which we will write $(g,h)$.
 The function $h$ is determined by $g$ and a morphism $h_t\from\kappa_t\to U(X,S)$ for each $t\in T$; and $U(f,p)\circ h_t$ is the canonical inclusion of $\kappa_t$ into $U(Y,T)$.
 This means that each $h_t$ makes a choice of $h'(t)\in S$ such that $p(h'(t))=t$ and $h'(p(s))=s$.
 This shows that $(g,h)$ has a strata morphism structure given by $(g,h')$, and this strata morphism is an inverse to $(f,p)$, showing that it is an isomorphism, and hence that $U\from\strata\to\toparr$ is conservative.

 Consider a morphism of cell complexes, $(f_n,p_n)_\N\from(X_n,S_n)_\N\to(Y_n,T_n)_\N$, and assume its image under $U$ is an isomorphism.
 This immediately shows that $f_0$ is an isomorphism.
-By the pullback lemma for cell complexes, each $f_n$ is a pullback of $\bar{(f_n,p_n)_\N}$; since the pullback of an isomorphism is an isomorphism, all the $f_n$ are isomorphisms.
+Using the remark following the pullback lemma for cell complexes, each $f_n$ is a pullback of $\bar{(f_n,p_n)_\N}$, and since the pullback of an isomorphism is an isomorphism, all the $f_n$ are isomorphisms.
 Now use the result on $\strata$ to see that all the strata morphisms $(f_n,p_n)$ are individually isomorphisms; hence, $(f_n,p_n)_\N$ is an isomorphism and we are done. \end{proof}

 \begin{cor} Since $U$ is conservative, $\cellcx$ has and $U$ preserves all equalisers, the dual of Beck's monadicity theorem implies that the adjunction between $U$ and $K$ is comonadic. \end{cor}